 - Increasing your Freeside rep by helping The Kings or The Followers will result in members of The Kings periodically approaching you and giving you free stuff.

-- In Quarry Junction a man will straight up pay you after the fact if you fix the town's pet mole ratís leg and/ or fix their generator.
+- In Quarry Junction a man will straight up pay you after the fact if you fix the town's pet mole rat’s leg and/or fix their generator.
 The evil option (killing the mole rat and wrecking the generator) will only net you mole rat meat and scrap.

-- In Honest Hearts, killing or hostilizing any friendly NPC's triggers "Chaos in Zion" and forces you into a shorter alternate quest, denying you any of the rewards or achievments earned from the normal path.
+- In Honest Hearts, killing or turning hostile any friendly NPC's triggers "Chaos in Zion" and forces you into a shorter alternate quest, denying you any of the rewards or achievements earned from the normal path.

 - In StarCraft II: Wings of Liberty, one of the first missions involves fleeing Mar Sara.
 At certain points in the mission, stranded survivors will call for aid.
 If you go to retrieve them with enough forces, you can end up with a positive net gain in saved resources.
 Similarly, in the mission where you bail out Narud, it is almost impossible to win the mission on hard mode if you don't bother to search and save the surviving mercenaries scattered around the map.
 This happens again when you fight in the underground caverns on Char where rescuing lost terran units (especially the firebats) is almost a must.
 In-universe, helping Tosh and Ariel Hanson will free many dissenters and intellectuals who opposed Mengsk and help humanity in its search for a cure for infestation respectively.

-- In the Civilization series of games [at least the first three, I haven't played any versions beyond that], the Republic and Democracy forms of government place some restrictions on your foreign policy (harder to initiate or sustain a war effort) and support for military units, and your populace gets discontented quicker when you are engaged in war (even those not initiated by you)—not exactly easy for a player bent on conquest (at least early and mid game), compared to Despotism, Monarchy, or Communism.
+- In the Civilization series of games the Republic and Democracy forms of government place some restrictions on your foreign policy (harder to initiate or sustain a war effort) and support for military units, and your populace gets discontented quicker when you are engaged in war (even those not initiated by you)—not exactly easy for a player bent on conquest (at least early and mid game), compared to Despotism, Monarchy, or Communism.
 But the economic benefits of these government forms (especially Democracy) is astronomical, to the point that late in the game the player can still pay for a large military (with advanced technology paid for with more money that can go into research or tech trades) if they're so inclined, and become a formidable superpower.
 Or they're more likely to achieve the technological victory (first ship to Alpha Centauri).

 - Speaking of Alpha Centauri: